Trafigura: History

-In February 2023, Trafigura reported $577 million in losses from fraudulent shipments it purchased that were supposed to contain nickel but contained much lower-value materials such as carbon steel instead.
-The firm was alerted to possible fraud when cargoes it had purchased purportedly containing nickel were taking longer to arrive at their destination than expected and were stopping off at more ports en route than expected, and sellers stalled on showing documentation.
-In December 2022, Trafigura investigators inspected purported nickel shipments in Rotterdam, and discovered the fraud.
-The group's head of nickel and cobalt trading, Socrates Economou, left the company, but Trafigura said it did not believe that anyone at the company was complicit in the fraud.
+In February 2023, Trafigura reported $577 million in losses from fraudulent shipments it had purchased that were supposed to contain nickel but instead contained much lower‑value materials such as carbon steel.
+The firm was alerted to possible fraud when cargoes it had purchased, purportedly containing nickel, began taking longer than expected to reach their destinations and were making more port calls than anticipated, while sellers delayed providing documentation.
+In December 2022, Trafigura investigators inspected purported nickel shipments in Rotterdam and discovered the fraud.
+The group's head of nickel and cobalt trading, Socrates Economou, left the company, but Trafigura stated that it did not believe anyone at the company was complicit in the fraud.
 The firm initiated legal action against the sellers involved.
+In January 2026, the London High Court ruled that "Trafigura was the victim of fraud on a grand scale devised and implemented by Prateek Gupta using the Corporate Defendants", and awarded Trafigura $500 million in relief plus substantial damages.
+The judge also ruled that the former Trafigura employees who had been embroiled in the case, Sokratis Oikonomou and Harshdeep Bhatia, were "wholly innocent of any wrongdoing".
+In February 2026, the London High Court increased the damages Gupta must pay to Trafigura to $700 million, plus legal costs.

-In October 2024, the company reported that individuals in its Mongolian petroleum products supply business had, over a five year period, concealed overdue debts and manipulated data, resulting in inflated sums being paid by Trafigura.
+In October 2024, the company reported that individuals in its Mongolian petroleum products supply business had, over a five‑year period, concealed overdue debts and manipulated data, resulting in inflated sums being paid by Trafigura.
 Local regulations require international fuel supplier deliveries to stop at the border, necessitating local operatives for deliveries to the domestic market.
 The company recorded a writedown of $1.1 billion resulting from the misconduct by staff in its Mongolian office.
 Banks asked Trafigura to include an explanation of events in Mongolia and its remediation plan in the presentation for its European revolving credit facility to be launched in early 2025.
-Trafigura said it discovered the problems in Mongolia via the compliance overhaul and tighter risk controls it undertook as a result of the nickel fraud it had been the victim of in 2023.
+Trafigura said it discovered the problems in Mongolia through the compliance overhaul and tighter risk controls it had implemented as a result of the nickel fraud of which it had been the victim in 2023.